My husband and I got a great deal on our house.

 - Mix the dry ingredients with the wet just until combined.

 - Dollop the batter into 12 paper muffin cups.

-I was most impressed with barley flour in terms of taste, but if you are gluten-free, oat flour (grind your own gluten-free oats) is great, and I’m sure any GF all-purpose mix would work.
+I was most impressed with barley flour in terms of taste, but if you are gluten-free, oat flour (grind your own gluten-free oats) is also good.

 If you substitute coconut oil for the olive, keep in mind that the muffins will get hard in the fridge and need to be warmed to restore their soft bite.

 I’m a sucker for anything ‘blueberry’ and these are no exception.
 I tried pairing the flavors with cinnamon, but really enjoyed the vanilla and BB combo the best.